OracleMichael/ATT-WORKSHOP-OIC/README.md

 That's it!
 For some of you, you will have built your first integration on Oracle Integration Cloud!<!--The first of many, hopefully-->

+## Section 2: Sending a notification and building a file

+This section is optional, and it builds on section 1.
+Attendees who complete section 1 are strongly encouraged to move on to this section and finish as much of it as they can.

+### **Step 1: Initialize file and variables**

+In this step, you will create a file in OIC and make use of variables in your integration to simplify the workflow. **Important: you must deactivate your integration before you begin this step.
+To do so, find your integration and click the "power button" to deactivate it.**
+1. In your integration, hover your cursor over the grey arrow between "Schedule" and "Map to getTable".
+Search for "assign".